NeerajSharma31/Project2-Superstore-Analysis/README.md

 # Project2-Superstore-Analysis
-Analysis the data of Store using the customer data of the store, and find the most valuable customers and which one are not profitable for Store.
+Analysis the data of Store using the customer data of the store, and find the most valuable customers and which are not profitable for Store.